Tax transparency for US persons

 There are a number of substantial changes being made by financial regulators, governments and banks to ensure the protection and long-term safety of both the financial system and our customers’ interests.
 One of these regulations is the Foreign Account Tax Compliance Act (FATCA), effective as of 1 July 2014.

 What is FATCA?

 The Foreign Account Tax Compliance Act (FATCA) is legislation introduced by the United States Government and is designed to encourage enhanced tax compliance.
-HSBC is committed to becoming fully FATCA compliant in all countries where we operate.
+HSBC is committed to becoming fully FATCA compliant in all countries and jurisdictions where we operate.

 FATCA seeks to prevent US persons from using non-US accounts and non-US entities to avoid US taxation on their income and assets.

 There are three key elements to HSBC’s FATCA compliance:

 - The classification, reporting and withholding obligations under the legislation relating to HSBC clients or counterparties.

 - The registration of affected HSBC entities with the IRS as foreign financial institutions (FFIs) and provision of HSBC’s FATCA documentation to our clients and counterparties.